UC-Davis-molecular-computing/scadnano/README.md

 [not well-supported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/39).
 Helix.yaw will likely never be supported visually in the main or side views, but it is retained as a field for compatibility with other software for 3D visualization.
-Helix.pitch will be supported, and it will refer to rotation of the helix in the plane of the main view, with default value 0 meaning that the helix moves to the right as offsets increase.
 Helix.roll is currently supported, and the interpretation is that roll 0 means the phosphate backbone of the strand that is forward=true on the helix is pointing straight *up* in the side and main views.
 Rotation is clockwise, at a rate of 10.5 base pairs per 360 degrees.

+Helix.pitch, which refers to rotation of the helix in the plane of the main view, is currently ignored.
+However, it is possible to rotate helices in the main view, using *groups*, described below.

 The position of helices in the main view depends on the grid position if a grid is used, and on the position otherwise.
 (Each grid position is interpreted as a position from a constrained set of possible positions.)